shuvom-s/DSM/README.md

 6. Generate the connectivity matrix by getting the eGene-eQTL pairs.
 An example script is provided in `cleaning/GTEx_FUSION_command_line.py`.
 This file also requires an eQTL info `.tsv` file specified via the `--eqtl_path` argument.
 7. Code to set the recombination rates can also be found in the `models/` folder as `recombination.py`.
 We assume that a `.tsv` file is passed in containing a standard eQTL coordinate set (e.g. `hg38`).
 You should also pass in a genetic map of the same build as the eQTL set via `--map_path` that contains centiMorgan coordinates. `--outpath` specifies the output path.
 An example of the input format expected is given in `examples/recombinations.txt.gz` (excluding the columns starting with `recombination_`).
 The genetic map can be a standard hg38 genetic map file.

+You can contact the authors at ssadhuka@mit.edu and dfridman@broadinstitute.org.